Ian33/telemetry_sites/README.md

 ```

 4. Click the "Create Web Service" button to create the service.

+5. Add .env file to Render, the .env file is in .gitignore and will not be commented/uploaded to github

 ## Step 3: Deploying the service
 * After you configure the service, click the "New Deploy" button to deploy the service.